 This is the first in a series of three posts on the often misunderstood conditions, SIBO and SIFO.
-My goal in these posts is to clarify these complex conditions.
+My goal in these posts is to clarify these bacterial imbalances.

-For the purpose of our talk and also because the symptoms are so similar, from time to time I may simply refer to both conditions as SIBO.
+For the purpose of our talk and also because the symptoms can be similar, from time to time I may simply refer to both conditions as SIBO.

 Clarifying SIBO and SIFO – exactly what are they?